Lost Lake, Wisconsin, USA

 - Statistics / Weather / Helpful Links

 Looking for Lost Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Lost Lake is a sparkling 541-acre lake just north of Saint Germain in Vilas County, Wisconsin.
 Bordered on the south by the American Legion State Forest and to the north by the Northern Highland State Forest, Lost Lake’s ideal Northwoods location offers visitors ample opportunity for hiking, camping, cross country skiing, wildlife observing, and some of the best fishing opportunities in the state.